 Q3: What kind of experience is required to make a concrete countertop?

-A certain level of skill will make any do-it-yourself project easier, but with CHENG Concrete Countertop Products, we've made previous knowledge unnecessary. and the process DIY-friendly.
+A certain level of skill will make any do-it-yourself project easier, but with CHENG Concrete Countertop Products, we’ve made previous knowledge unnecessary, and the process DIY-friendly.
 We test our process and system of products with do-it-yourself (from novices to semi-pros) to insure they can successfully build beautiful counters particularly if they carefully follow the instructions in the Concrete Countertops Made Simple Book and DVD Guide.

 Of course, practice always helps.
-Before taking on your entire kitchen or bathroom, you may want to start with a smaller project such as a coffee table so that you get your "feet wet" and get to a comfort level with the materials.
+Before taking on your entire kitchen or bathroom, you may want to start with a smaller project so that you get your “feet wet” and get to a comfort level with the materials.
 You can explore available instructional project drawings in our online store.
 We do recommend familiarizing yourself with the operation and safety precautions for the tools you will use throughout your project — this is always the most important preparation for any project: safety first!

 Q4: How do I purchase the “CHENG Concrete Countertop Products” referred to in Fu-Tung’s books, Concrete Countertops and Concrete Countertops Made Simple?

 All CHENG Concrete Countertop Products can be found at our Online Store, the most complete source for concrete countertops supplies including:

 • Finishing Products